 Present Progressive Tense

 The Present Progressive Tense is also called the Present Continuous Tense in English Grammar.
-The present progressive tense is one of the most important and frequently used tenses in the English language because in real, time exists only around "now", time doesn't know past or future nor the past or future are in our control.
+The present progressive tense is one of the most important and frequently used tenses in the English language because, in real time, time exists only around "now"; time doesn't know past or future, nor the past or future are in our control.
 We continuously live in this tense.
 It never ends.
 It ends when our lives end.
-In fact, we can say that life is one of the best examples of the present progressive tense.
-We start life as an infant, we become young, and then old, and life (activity) ends.
-So, the present progressive tense means the time actually we live in.
+In fact, life is one of the best examples of the present progressive tense.
+We start life as infants, we become young, and then we become old, and life (activity) ends.
+So, the present progressive tense means the time we actually live in.

 USAGES